apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS-Storage.md

   ]
 }
 ```

+The contents of the keystore may be encrypted via CAS configuration security [outlined here](../configuration/Configuration-Properties-Security.html).

 <div class="alert alert-info"><strong>Clustered Deployments</strong><p>
 When deploying CAS in a cluster, you must make sure all CAS server nodes have access to